Autism Research Community

-Dr. Yoram Sandhaus is a physician working at the Child Development Centers in Sheba Medical Center and Clalit Dan Petach Tikva district, affiliated to the Dept. of Medical Education of The Sackler Faculty of Medicine in Tel Aviv University.
+Dr. Yoram Sandhaus is a physician and a lecturer working at The Child Development Centers in Sheba Medical Center and Clalit HMO Dan Petach Tikva district, affiliated to the Dept. of Medical Education of The Sackler Faculty of Medicine in Tel Aviv University.
 In his research and clinical work, Dr. Yoram Sandhaus focuses on Autism Clinical Screening in underdeveloped communities and societies.
 Another field he is interested in is the evaluation of adolescents who are suspected to be in the autistic spectrum, this population is more difficult to diagnose in younger ages since in many cases they do not present full-blown DSM 5 criteria in younger ages and escape "under the radar" until further social "burdens" that cause their "socio-communicative insufficiency".

 Prof. Simone G. Shamay-Tsoory

-Dr. Niva Shefer-Kaufmann
+Dr. Niva Shefer-Kaufmann M.D.